 Intelligence Preparation of the Battlespace:

-Area of Operations (AO): The AO is the subsurface, surface, and air region as shown in Figure 1.
+Area of Operations (AO): The AO is the subsurface, surface, and air region as shown in the figure below

 Significant Characteristics of the Battlespace Environment:

 The Area of Operations is geographically VERY large, resulting in several hour long transit times for fighter and support aircraft.
-Water Depths outside the immediate coastal environment range from approximately 100 feet in the Java Sea to over 16,000 feet in the Celebes Sea.
+Water depths outside the immediate coastal environment range from approximately 100 feet in the Java Sea to over 16,000 feet in the Celebes Sea.
+The limited terrain that is involved is very mountainous and provides limited lowlands suitable for amphibious assault.

 A moderately strong layer between approximately -400 to -800 feet begins south of 70°latitude, gradually strengthening and deepening moving south.
 No convergence zones.